garvae/web-assets-generator/README.md

         "applicationName": "", // The name of the web app.
         "description": "", // A short description of the page (for search engine optimization (SEO) purposes) that may be displayed in search engine results
         "formatDetection": "", // Disable automatic detection and formatting of telephone numbers by mobile devices.
 This can be useful if you don't want phone numbers on your website to be clickable and initiate phone calls.
-        "htmlLang": "", // The language of the element's content.
+        "htmlLang": "en-US", // The language of the element's content.
         "linkRelSearchTitle": "", // This tag is used to specify the URL of an OpenSearch description document, which provides information about the site's search capabilities.
         "mobileWebAppCapable": "", // Enables a web application to run in full-screen mode on Android devices.
         "msapplicationNavbuttonColor": "", // The color for the navigation bar in the Windows Edge browser.